AIOU Extends Admissions Deadline For Matric, Intermediate - UrduPoint

 AIOU Extends Admissions Deadline For Matric, Intermediate

-ISLAMABAD, (UrduPoint / Pakistan Point News - 21st Feb, 2023 ) :Allama Iqbal Open University Vice Chancellor Prof. Dr Nasir Mehmood after receiving hundreds of applications from prospective candidates across the country, on Tuesday approved the extension of admission deadline for matriculation, FA, and I.Com programmes with late fee charges.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 26th Feb, 2023 ) :Allama Iqbal Open University Vice Chancellor Prof. Dr Nasir Mehmood after receiving hundreds of applications from prospective candidates across the country, approved the extension of admission deadline for matriculation, FA, and I.Com programmes with late fee charges.

 He informed that prospectuses and admission application forms for all the programmes are available online on the university website (www.